zackkh/django-field-permissions/README.md

 We make you declare a ``has_perm(user, perm)`` on any model that requires object-level checks.
 You can ignore this method if you don't care very much about object-level checks; the default one won't get in your way.

-Static per-field permissions are defined via Django's [custom permissions](https://docs.djangoproject.com/es/1.9/topics/auth/customizing/#custom-permissions) system, patterned as ``can_change_{model}_{fieldname}``, which is the standard permission label just with a suffix of the field in question.
-Only fields nominated in this way will be checked by the system, and all others allow edits by default.
+Static per-field permissions are defined via Django's [custom permissions](https://docs.djangoproject.com/es/1.9/topics/auth/customizing/#custom-permissions) system, patterned as ``can_{operation}_{model}_{fieldname}``, which is the standard permission label just with a suffix of the field in question.
+By default `view` and `change` are checked to determine if a User can view and/or modify the field.
+If `view` permission is given but not `change` permission, in certain environments the field will be set as `read_only`.
+By default all permissions are assumed as `True`.

 You then assign these permissions the usual way (to ``auth.Group`` instances or specific users).
 If ``user.has_perm('can_change_mymodel_myfield')`` returns True, then by default ``instance.has_field_perm(user, 'myfield')`` will return True as well.